What sizes are Rotacaster multidirectional wheels available in?

 11. Can I use more than four Rotacaster multidirectional wheels on a load platform, hand trolley or hand cart?

 Yes, you are no longer restricted to the traditional 4 corner point fixing.
-The great thing with the Rotacaster multidirectional wheel is that each wheel acts individually and allows as many wheels as required to share the load without the need to overcome the mechanical coupling bond created when swivel castors are not aligned with one another or need to be reversed, (within reason a person can not physically push 5 ton).
-You can add several Rotacaster omniwheels to provide the level of manouverability you require without the need for larger wheels and you can even mount Rotacaster wheels at 90 degrees to one another (click to see photo).
+The great thing with the Rotacaster multidirectional wheel is that each wheel acts individually and allows as many wheels as required to share the load without the need to overcome the mechanical coupling bond created when swivel castors are not aligned with one another or need to be reversed.
+You can add several Rotacaster wheels to provide the level of manoeuvrability you require without the need for larger wheels and you can even mount Rotacaster wheels at 90 degrees to one another.

 12. Are Rotacaster dollies available in different sizes?

 Yes.
-Due to customer demand and feedback, we have recently extended our rota dollie range to include a small dollie, a dollie and three sizes of platform trolley.
+Due to customer demand and feedback, we have extended our range by Rotaksates and Dollies.
 We also offer some standard accessories that can be used to customise your dolly.
-Please visit the Dollies and Multi-Skates page or contact us for more information.
+Please visit the Dollies, Skates and Carts page or contact us for more information.

 13. Where are Rotacaster multidirectional wheels made?